JJudge0/Learning-HTML-Component1/README.md

 # Learning-HTML
-This repo is independent Learning of the programming language called: HTML which is used for front end development
+This repo is independent Learning of the programming language called: HTML which is used for front end development and it's the skeleton for a webpage